flatironinstitute/ironclust/README.md

 ## Getting Started

 ## Probe drift handling
 IronClust tracks the probe drift by computing the anatomical similarity between time chunks (~20 sec) where each chunk contains approximately equal number of spikes.
 For each chunk, the anatomical snapshot is computed from the joint distribution bwteen spike amplitudes and positions.
 Based on the anatomical similarity, each chunk is linked to 15 nearest chunks (self included) forming ~300 sec duration.
 The linkage is constrained within +/-64 steps (~1280 sec) to handle rigid drift occuring in faster time-scale while rejecting slower changes.
 The KNN-graph between the spikes is constrained to the linked chunks, such that the neighborhood of spikes from a given chunk is restricted to the spikes from the linked chunks.
+Thus, drift-resistance is achieved by including and excluding the neighbors based on the activity-inferred anatomical landscape surrounding the probe.

 ### Prerequisites